erdeneryesil/NeuralNetworkCore/README.md

 ## Designing An Artificial Neural Network
 To design an artificial neural network, the configurations for the input layer, hidden layers and output layer must be determined by the user.
-In addition to these basic features of an artificial neural network, the parameters to be used during training of the neural network and the information required to store the artificial neural network as a file should also be passed.
+In addition to these basic features of an artificial neural network, the parameters to be used during training of the artificial neural network and the information required to store the artificial neural network as a file should also be passed.

 For the input layer:
 - Number of the real-world input data